dirkpetersen/froster/README.md

 1. Optionally restore to a cloud machine (AWS EC2 instance) with the `restore --aws` option to avoid egress fees.
 [More details here](#restore-to-cloud-machine), also please see [this discussion](https://github.com/dirkpetersen/froster/discussions/12).

 ## Preparing Froster

+### Configuration sections explanation

+Down below, you will find an explanation of each configuration section:

+- SET USER
+  - Set your name.
+This information will be stored locally as metadata when archiving files.

+- SET EMAIL
+  - Set your email.
+This information will be stored locally as metadata when archiving files.
+Email is also used to notify about SLURM executions.

+- SET SHARED
+  - If set to yes, then enter the path to the shared folder.
+The shared folder will be used to store hotspots (output of `froster index <folder>` command) and the archiving database (file with all archived files).
+This is useful when Froster is used by more than one user.
+Current user hotspots will be copied to the new shared folder.
+The archiving database will ONLY be copied to the shared folder if no archiving database is already in the shared folder.
+  - If set to no, hotspots and the archiving database will be stored in the local user filesystem.

+- SET NIH
+  - If set to yes, it allows you to create a link between the data you archive and the research project granted by a funding organization to increase the [FAIR level](https://the-turing-way.netlify.app/reproducible-research/rdm/rdm-fair.html) of an archived dataset.
+The National Institutes of Health (NIH) has maintained a large database of all publicly funded life sciences projects in the US since the 1980s at [NIH RePORTER](https://reporter.nih.gov).

+- SET PROFILE
+  - Profiles are the most important configuration of Froster.
+You will need to have at least one configured profile to be able to archive folders to your S3 provider.
+Profiles store the following information:
+    - Select profile: Configure an already existing profile or create a new one.
+    - Select S3 provider: Select the S3 provider for this profile.
+Currently supported S3 providers are AWS, GCS, Wasabi, IDrive, Ceph, and Minio.
+There is also a generic option called "Other," where you can configure a generic S3 provider.
+    - Select credentials: Select the credentials for this profile or create new ones.
+These credentials will be used to authenticate to your S3 provider.
+They are stored in the ```~/.aws/credentials``` file.
+    - Select region: Select the region for this profile or create a new one. ```-- no region --``` option will set the region to the value "default".
+    - Select S3 bucket: Select the bucket for this profile or create a new one.
+    - Enter directory inside S3 bucket: Enter the root folder where files will be archived for the selected S3 bucket.
+    - Select the S3 storage class: Select the S3 storage class for this profile or create a new one. ```DEEP_ARCHIVE``` is currently the most cost-effective storage solution available.
+See [AWS Storage Class guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-class-intro.html)

+- SET SLURM
+  - Configure several SLURM options that will be passed to the SLURM script upon execution.

 ### configuring